aptech/docs/docs/CR-recservar.rst

 Format
 ----------------
-.. function:: recserVAR(x, y0, pi_)
+.. function:: recserVAR(x, y0, pi\_)

-    :param x: where N is the number of observations and K is the number of vectors in the series
+    :param x: where :math:`N` is the number of observations and :math:`K` is the number of vectors in the series
     :type x: NxK matrix

-    :param y0: where P is the order of the VAR model, the starting values for each vector in the series.
+    :param y0: where :math:`P` is the order of the VAR model, the starting values for each vector in the series.
     :type y0: PxK matrix

-    :param pi_: containing the VAR parameters.
+    :param pi\_: containing the VAR parameters.
-    :type pi_: KxK matrix
+    :type pi\_: KxK matrix

     :returns: y (*NxK matrix*), containing the series.